vanderlowe/myPersonality/README.md

 # Installation
 We aim to make accessing the dataset as easy as possible, but getting set up will require a few steps.
 Please follow these instructions carefully.
 You need to do the setup only once. **Please make sure you have requested (and received) your user name and password from Cambridge Psychometrics Centre before proceeding.**

 First, you need to install the `myPersonality` package itself.
-You can install the prototype version on [github](https://github.com/vanderlowe/myPersonality) using the R package **devtools**:
+You can install the prototype version on [github](https://github.com/vanderlowe/myPersonality) using `devtools`:
 ```
 install.packages("devtools")
 library(devtools)